simplesm/snippets/README.md

 # snippets
-snippets is an app which bundles all frequently used UI5 patterns at one place.
+snippets is an app which bundles frequently used UI5 patterns at one place.

-snippets is not intended to be a be a UI5 tutorial.
-There a tons of tutorials that can be found in the internet and I strongly recommend to read the [Developer Guide](https://openui5.hana.ondemand.com/#docs/guide/Documentation.html) and go through the [SAP's UI5 API reference](https://openui5.hana.ondemand.com/#docs/api/symbols/sap.ui.html) as a starting point.
-It can be considered as a toolbox wich provides for any situation the right pattern.
+snippets is not intended to be a UI5 tutorial.
+There are tons of tutorials in the internet and I strongly recommend to read the [Developer Guide](https://openui5.hana.ondemand.com/#docs/guide/Documentation.html) and go through the [SAP's UI5 API reference](https://openui5.hana.ondemand.com/#docs/api/symbols/sap.ui.html) as a starting point.

-Each snippet consists of a working example and the corresponding snippet.
-So in order to see how it works you can browse the example code and copy it into your device's clipboard for further processing.
+snippets can be considered as a toolbox which provides the right pattern for various requirements.
+Quicklinks direct you to working samples and the corresponding snippets.
+Select the required sample and copy the source code to your clipboard.

-It can be downloaded in the Apple App Store for free.
+snippets can be downloaded in the Apple App Store for free.

 snippets was designed and built by Stephan Molden. snippets, simplesm, and the snippets logo are all copyright © Stephan Molden 2020.